An Alternative News Aggregator

 SurvivalBlog Graphic of the Week

-Today’s graphic is a map showing World Soil Quality.
+Today’s graphic: The geographic population center for the United States has been in Missouri since 1980.
+As of 2020, it is near Interstate 44 in Missouri as it approaches Springfield.
 (Graphic courtesy of Reddit.)
 The thumbnail below is click-expandable. — Please send your graphics or graphics links to JWR.
 (Either via e-mail or via our Contact form.)
 Any graphics that you send must either be your own creation or uncopyrighted.

 The post SurvivalBlog Graphic of the Week appeared first on SurvivalBlog.com.